 The Lawn Bar

-Glyndebourne’s beautiful grounds and gardens can be enjoyed prior to the performance from the Champagne tent on the lawn.
-Open in fine weather, it offers Champagne, Glyndebourne house red and white wines, Pimms by the jug or glass, beers and a selection of soft drinks.
+Glyndebourne’s beautiful grounds and gardens can be enjoyed before the performance from the Champagne tent on the lawn.
+Open in fine weather; it offers Champagne, Glyndebourne house red and white wines, Pimms by the jug or glass, beers and a selection of soft drinks.

 Middle & Over Wallop Tea Rooms

 The Ha Ha Tea can be found in the tranquil surroundings of the Middle & Over Wallop conservatory.
 The Pre-performance tea service includes freshly baked scones with Cornish clotted cream & summer fruit jams, finger sandwiches, French pastries, and a selection of teas & coffees.
-Champagnes & wines by the glass are available.
+In addition, champagnes & wines by the glass are available.
 Tables can only be guaranteed by pre-booking.

-For a more relaxed afternoon tea visit the Mildmay Tearooms.
+For a more relaxed afternoon tea, visit the Mildmay Tearooms.
 The terrace and veranda are also open in fine weather.
-Tables cannot be pre-booked and are allocated upon arrival.
+Unfortunately, tables cannot be pre-booked and are allocated upon arrival.

-Glyndebourne support the much loved & long-standing tradition of picnicking and offer four types of a picnic, prepared in their own style.
+Glyndebourne supports the much-loved & long-standing tradition of picnicking and offers four types of picnic, prepared in their style.
 Available for collection on a pre-order basis from the Picnic Hut.
-They offer a Summer Picnic, Traditional Picnic, and an All Inclusive Traditional Picnic with Champagne, furniture & Porter.
+They offer a Summer Picnic, Traditional Picnic, and an All-Inclusive Traditional Picnic with Champagne, furniture & Porter.